MateuszWoj-bit/kingdom-points-calc/readme.md

-Kingdom Points Calculator
+# Kingdom Points Calculator

-This is a simple web-based tool that helps you calculate the time needed to achieve a certain number of Kingdom Points in Valorant.
-It takes into account your daily points, the game mode you play, and the number of days you plan to play.
+Kingdom Points Calculator is a straightforward web-based tool designed to assist you in estimating the time required to reach a specific number of Kingdom Points in Valorant.
+It factors in your daily point earnings, your chosen game mode, and the number of days you intend to play.

-Usage
+## Usage

-Enter the total Kingdom Points you want to achieve.
+1. **Total Kingdom Points**: Enter the total Kingdom Points you aspire to achieve.
-Specify your daily Kingdom Points (maximum 600).
+2. **Daily Kingdom Points**: Specify your daily Kingdom Points (maximum 600).
-Choose the game mode you play (Mode 1 or Mode 2).
+3. **Game Mode**: Choose the game mode you typically engage in (Mode 1 or Mode 2).
-Enter the number of days you plan to play.
+4. **Number of Days**: Input the number of days you plan to dedicate to the game.
-Click the "Calculate" button.
+5. Click the "Calculate" button to get your estimate.

-Assumptions
+## Assumptions

-Assumes a 50% win rate (4 points per round in standard modes).
+- Assumes a 50% win rate, equating to 4 points earned per round in standard game modes.
-Assumes an average round duration of 70 seconds.
+- Assumes an average round duration of 70 seconds.

-Result
+## Result

-The tool will provide you with an estimate of the time needed to achieve your desired Kingdom Points.
-It will display the number of days, hours, and minutes required, as well as the number of rounds (if applicable).
+The tool provides you with a projected timeframe to attain your desired Kingdom Points.
+It presents the number of days, hours, and minutes required to reach your goal, along with the number of rounds (if applicable).

-Homepage
+## Homepage

-You can access the Kingdom Points Calculator tool on homepage:
+You can access the Kingdom Points Calculator tool on homepage: [Homepage Address](example)

-Enjoy calculating your Kingdom Points and planning your gaming strategy!
+Enjoy using this calculator to strategize and plan your gaming adventure!